manfromth3m0oN/site/content/about.md

 ---
-title: "Content"
+title: "About Me"
 date: 2021-08-15T14:40:28+01:00
 ---
-# Hi there

-I'm Max, a software engineering appretice from the South East of England.
+Hi there I'm Max, a software engineering apprentice from the South East of England.

 This blog will serve as a platform to document my journey into: